Shepherd's Pie with Ground Turkey is a thrifty alternative to the classic shepherd pie recipe, which is made with ground lamb.

 - Bake 30 minutes at 350 degrees until mashed potatoes are golden.

-- Remove shepherd's pie from oven and let sit for 5 to 10 minutes before slicing and serving.
+- Remove shepherd's pie from the oven and let sit for 5 to 10 minutes before slicing and serving.

 Originally published on April 13, 2016 and March 14, 2017.
 Updated with new pictures and information.